-To be eligible to take the CPA exam in South Carolina, a person must have 120 semester credit hours, including 24 hours of accounting and 24 hours of other business courses.
+1 To be eligible to take the CPA exam in South Carolina, a person must have 120 semester credit hours, including 24 hours of accounting and 24 hours of other business courses.
 To qualify for the CPA license in South Carolina, a person must have 150 semester credit hours with a baccalaureate or higher degree with 36 hours in accounting (with at least 24 hours at the junior level or above) and 36 hours of other business courses.
 Please see an accounting advisor concerning additional requirements.

-Students planning to take the Certified Public Accountant examination should take ACCT U437 Advanced Accounting in addition to the accounting concentration courses.
+2 Students planning to take the Certified Public Accountant examination should take ACCT U437 Advanced Accounting in addition to the accounting concentration courses.

-Minor in Economics
+Minor in Economics1

-Required Courses
+Required Courses 1

 credit hrs.
 Completed

-ECON U221: Principles of Macroeconomics 3
+ECON U221: Principles of Macroeconomics 2 3

-ECON U222: Principles of Microeconomics 3
+ECON U222: Principles of Microeconomics 2 3

 ECON U322: Intermed.
 Macroeconomic Theory 3

 ECON U326: Managerial Economics 3

-Total Hours Required 18 Six additional credit hours to be selected from ECON U301, U303, U311, or U499 6

-Minimum grade of C in all courses
+Six additional credit hours to be selected from ECON U301, U303, U311, or U499 6 Total Hour s Required 18 Minimum grade of C in all courses 6 hours may be used to satisfy general education credit